GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 #### 3.2 Create the nMDS data.frame

-Now, create a data.frame that includes each of the nMDS X and Y points (scores) for each sample, and merge with the mapping file to add the sample group information (i.e. whether samples are from GroupA, GroupB, and GroupC).
+Now, create a data.frame that includes each of the nMDS X and Y points (NMDS1 and NMDS2 scores) for each sample, and merge with the mapping file to add the sample group information (i.e. whether samples are from *GroupA*, *GroupB*, or *GroupC*).

 ```bash
 sol.scrs <- data.frame(